Maiden Cruise September 8, 2018

 Luxor temple: This attractive temple is located on the east bank of the Nile River.
 The inner part of the temple was built by the King Amenhotep III, and the outer part by Ramesses II.
 You can find the chapels built by Tuthmosis III on the rear side of the temple.
 The six station shrines, consisting of different sphinxes, separate the Luxor temple from the Karnak area.
 Guests will eat lunch at De-Luxe Local Restaurant

-After sightseeing, you return to the Aggressor Nile Queen for dinner and your first night on the Nile.
+After sightseeing, you will return to the Aggressor Nile Queen at 6:30 pm to enjoy dinner and your first night on the Nile.

 DAY 2 Sunday: LUXOR – NILE CRUISE

-After breakfast, guests will transfer to West bank in an air-conditioned vehicle and visit:
+After breakfast, guests will transfer to West bank at 7:00 am in an air-conditioned vehicle to visit the following sites:

 Valley of the Kings: This valley is known to contain tombs of the Pharoahs like Tutankahmun and is the burial place of the Egyptians of the New Kingdom.
 This valley consists of the two valleys, the East valley, where majority of tombs are situated and the West valley.